-Project #5: Agricultural management and natural resource conservation: interface between natural, economic, and social systems i.
+- i.
 Motivation: The nature of agricultural and natural resource systems, including how they feed back and interact with one another, is inherently complex due to biologic, geologic, economic, socio-cultural, political, and climatic characteristics.
 Delays in these systems, which are significant and oftentimes longer than delays in corporate settings, express powerful influence over the observed dynamics of problems.
 A function of interconnected feedback structures not easily identified and managed, contemporary management problems, such as farm/ranch livelihoods, food system resiliency, and environmental quality, are all facing increasing stress and vulnerabilities.
-Such challenges operate at multiple temporal and spatial scales and include problems such as climate variability and change, water resource scarcity, soil erosion and land degradation, biodiversity loss, and limits to agricultural productivity and food security, among others.
+Such challenges operate at multiple temporal and spatial scales and include problems such as climate variability and change, water resource scarcity, soil erosion and land degradation, biodiversity loss, and limits to agricultural productivity and food security, among others. - ii.

-By Dr. Benjamin Turner, Associate Professor, Dept. of Agriculture, Agribusiness, and Environmental Sciences ii.
 Project Description: In Summer 2024, this project will focus on three unique subprojects independently and in collaboration with partner ranchers or landowners in Texas: 1) Rainfall simulator construction (Engineering student).
 This subproject objectives will be to design, construct, test, and pilot a portable rainfall simulator to be used as a research laboratory instrument in field settings.
 Upon completion, an experimental design and implementation protocol will be crafted and deployed for initial data collection on varying soils/land uses.
 2) Soil health monitoring for ranch management (Agriculture student).
 This subproject objective will be to continue data collection and analysis on an existing on-ranch monitoring project and expand the project to neighboring sites useful for analyzing soil and rangeland responses to alternative grazing management treatments and consideration of financial outcomes.
 3) Watershed monitoring in response to alternative energy development (both students).
-The subproject objective will be to continue data sources and methods to aid in future presentation and expand the study by incorporating new data sources and methods to aid in future presentation and publication opportunities.
+The subproject objective will be to continue data collection and analysis on an existing watershed conservation project and expand the study by incorporating new data sources and methods to aid in future presentation and publication opportunities.